NSA-CIA Whistleblower: Obama’s Spymasters ‘Wiretapped’ Trump, Comey Buried The Evidence

 But when Comey testified before Nune’s House Intelligence Committee on March 20, he refused to acknowledge it.

-Montgomery and his attorney claim that besides Trump and his daughter, Ivanka, other people caught up in the illegal spying by the Obama administration include several top politicians, businessmen and U.S. Supreme Court Justices.
+Montgomery and his attorney claim that besides Trump and his daughter, Ivanka, other people caught up in the illegal spying by the Obama administration include several top politicians, businessmen, and U.S. Supreme Court Justices.

-The list of targets allegedly include Chief Justice Roberts of the Supreme Court, along with other colleagues, such Supreme Court Justice Ruth Bader Ginsberg, and more than 150 other judges.
-Others allegedly targeted include Senator Rand Paul and several businessmen.
+The list of targets allegedly includes Chief Justice Roberts of the Supreme Court, along with other colleagues such Supreme Court Justice Ruth Bader Ginsberg, and more than 150 other judges.
+Other alleged targets include Senator Rand Paul and several businessmen.

 Data from NSA Whistleblower Dennis Montgomery Proves Barack Obama Administration Spied on Trump https://t.co/yeCQECguIY #maga #tcot